Let Galicia's forests entice you with everything they are waiting for you to discover

-Galicia is well known for the myriad greens of its landscapes, colours that come from its beautiful dense forests.
-Many of these places have hidden secrets in their depths, tucked away places and buildings that have survived the passage of time and have been reclaimed by nature.
-Lose yourself in the forests of Galicia and discover all their secrets.
+Galicia is well known for the lush green colours that bathe its landscapes, owing these colours to its beautiful, dense forests.
+However, many of these forests hide their own secrets, hideaways and buildings that have survived the passage of time, after nature reconquered what was always its own.
+Lose yourself in the depths of Galicia's forests and discover all the secrets they are hiding.

-This is an area where the landscape has been shaped by the rivers Miño, Sil and Cabe, and the scenery is magnificent.
-Sacra means “sacred”, and the region is so named because of the many religious constructions here, dating from the 10th to the 13th centuries, making up the largest collection of Romanesque buildings in Europe.While you wander peacefully along paths lined with oak and chestnut trees with the sound of water never too far away, you’ll discover places like the monastery of San Pedro de Rocas, the oldest monastic complex in Galicia, dating back to 573 AD; the monastery and church of Santa Cristina where you can admire the carefully preserved frescos; or the monastery of Santo Estevo de Ribas de Sil, one of the most important complexes in Galicia, a place to which no fewer than nine bishops retired when they left their sees.
+This beautiful setting is nestled amongst the landscapes shaped by the channels of the Miño, Sil and Cabe rivers.
+It takes the name Sacra from the large number of religious buildings and constructions here dating to the 10th and 13th centuries, together forming the largest concentration of Romanesque buildings in Europe.While you get away from it all taking the trails lined by oak and chestnut trees, never far away from the sound of water, you will discover places like: the monastery of San Pedro de Rocas, the oldest monastic complex in Galicia, dating to 573 AD; the monastery-church of Santa Cristina, which is home to fresco paintings preserved to this day; or the monastery of Santo Estevo de Ribas de Sil, one of the most prized in all of Galicia, where nine bishops who abandoned their respective seats retired to live.

-You’ll find Fragas de Eume in the depths of the Galician forests.
-These are woods that are so dense that the sunlight can only penetrate filtered through the vegetation.
-Fragas de Eume is a natural park consisting of almost 9,000 hectares of Atlantic forest, one of the rarest types of woodland in Europe.There are secrets hidden away here in Fragas de Eume, secrets like the monastery of San Juan de Caaveiro, which has recently been restored and is now ready to be enjoyed.
-And then there’s the monastery of Santa María de Monfero, designated a Property of Cultural Interest and Historical Heritage of Spain.
+Nestled in Galicia's dense forests are the Fragras; these wooded areas are so thick that the sun's rays have to filter through the plant life.
+Las Fragas do Eume is a natural park spanning more than 9,000 hectares of Atlantic forest, one of the most unique forests in Europe.At the very heart of Fragas de Eume, there are many secrets waiting to be discovered, such as the monastery of San Juan de Caaveiro, recently restored for your enjoyment.
+As well as the monastery of Santa María de Monfero, a Property of Cultural Interest and Historical Heritage in Spain.